"a true creator is necessity, which is the mother of our invention."

 The game fish were there they just weren't biting the lures.
 Why?

-I was using the best lures in the market and seeking out advice on which lures to use from some of the best game fishermen around Sydney and Pittwater.
+I was using the best lures in the market and seeking out advice on which lures to use from some of the best game fishes around Sydney and Pittwater.

 In my fourth year of game fishing, I decided to change my game fishing tactics completely to see if I could better results doing things differently.
 I ditched the lures altogether and I started trolling skip baits, using live bait and rigged baits.
 In terms of strikes the real baits worked a lot better than the lures.
 Almost every time a Marlin, Tuna or Dolphin Fish came up on trolled baits, they almost always took a bite, we didn't always hook up but the fish definitely struck at the baits which at least gives you chance of catching them.